How can emotional insight improve customer relationships?

-Peter Dorrington, director of customer insights at TTEC, explains: "The advent of digital, and especially mobile, has contributed to the fact that many goods and services are now considered 'commodities' - purchased as and when needed.
+Peter Dorrington, founder of XMplify Consulting, explains: "The advent of digital, and especially mobile, has contributed to the fact that many goods and services are now considered 'commodities' - purchased as and when needed.

 "All the possible providers look the same - they are delivering good products, and delivering them well; but that's just what consumers have come to expect."